-The unit supervisor is required to meet with the candidate to share the outcomes of the unit reviews prior to the dossier being forwarded to the next level for review.
-The candidate has one week after receiving all unit level reviews to add a written statement regarding these reviews, to be included in the dossier.
+The unit supervisor is required to confer with the candidate to share the outcomes of the unit reviews prior to the dossier being forwarded to the next level for review.
+The candidate will receive a copy of the complete dossier forwarded to the college, with the exception of material covered in the waiver of access.
+The candidate has one week after receiving all unit level reviews to add, if the candidate desires, a written statement regarding these reviews, to be included in the dossier.

 At any time during the review process the candidate may withdraw his or her dossier.
 If both the supervisor's and the committee's recommendations are negative, the dossier will not be forwarded to the next level of review, unless the candidate, following discussion with the supervisor, insists, or the candidate is in the final year of annual tenure.
 In such cases the dossier must be forwarded for consideration, unless the candidate submits a letter of resignation.